Invited Speakers

 Speech Title: Three-dimensional Meta-composite of High Thermal-dimensional-stability

-Abstract: High thermal-dimensional stability is crucial for high-precision applications, e.g., unmanned monitoring of Moon surface environment, etc. This study designs a novel 3D carbon fibre reinforced plastic (CFRP) composite lattice with high thermal-dimensional stability.
-First, the planar CFRP composite lattice was designed with a continuous carbon fibre reinforced polyamide (PA) central cross-lattice interlocked with four short carbon fibre reinforced PA outer-strips, fabricated via fused filament fabrication.
-Second, a novel three-dimensional (3D) composite lattice structure was developed and calculated, exhibiting a negative effective CTE at −0.18×10−6/℃, based on the planar composite lattices.
-Third, lightweight optimisation was conducted for high thermal-dimensional-stability.
+Abstract: High thermal-dimensional stability is crucial for high-precision applications, e.g., unmanned monitoring of Moon surface environment, etc. This study designs a novel 3D carbon fibre reinforced plastic (CFRP) meta-composite with high thermal-dimensional stability.
+First, the planar CFRP meta-composite was designed with a continuous carbon fibre reinforced polyamide (PA) central cross-lattice interlocked with four short carbon fibre reinforced PA outer-strips, fabricated via fused filament fabrication.
+The results show that the CFRP meta-composite can achieve an effective CTE of 4.6×10−6/℃ from the direct experimental measurements and of 4.9×10−6/℃ from the numerical simulation.
+Then, a novel three-dimensional (3D) meta-composite was developed and calculated, exhibiting a negative effective CTE at −0.18×10−6/℃, based on the planar composite meta-composite.
+After lightweight optimisation under the constraint of CTE to zero for the 3D meta-composite, the optimal 3D CFRP meta-composite can possess an effective density of 0.0266 g/cm3 and an effective CTE of 0.0173×10−6/℃, which are 15.3% and 90.39% enhanced, respectively, as compared to those of the initial one, demonstrating its high thermal-dimensional-stability.

 Keywords: Continuous carbon fibre, finite element analysis, coefficient of thermal expansion, FFF, thermal-dimensional stability.